-Net Profit(1)(3) OPAT (1)(3) 2020 2019 2020 2019 Profit (US\$ millions) 5,779 5,979 5,942 5,689 Weighted average number of ordinary shares (2) (millions) 12,080 12,071 12,080 12,071 Diluted earnings per share (2) (US cents) 47.84 49.53 49.19 47.13
+Net Profit (1)(3) OPAT (1)(3) 2020 2019 2020 2019 Profit (US\$ millions) 5,779 5,979 5,942 5,689 Weighted average number of ordinary shares (2) (millions) 12,080 12,071 12,080 12,071 Diluted earnings per share (2) (US cents) 47.84 49.53 49.19 47.13

-- (1) Attributable to shareholders of the Company only excluding non-controlling interests. - (2) Diluted earnings per share including the dilutive effects, if any, of the awards of share options, restricted share units, RSPUs and RSSUs granted to eligible directors, officers, employees and agents under the share-based compensation plans as described in note 40 to the consolidated financial statements. - (3) After the change in accounting policy for Hong Kong participating business.
+Attributable to shareholders of the Company only excluding non-controlling interests.
+Attributable to shareholders of the Company only excluding non-controlling interests.
+Diluted earnings per share including the dilutive effects, if any, of the awards of share options, restricted share units, RSPUs and RSSUs granted to eligible directors, officers, employees and agents under the share-based compensation plans as described in note 40 to the consolidated financial statements.
+After the change in accounting policy for Hong Kong participating business.
 The comparative information has been adjusted to conform to current period presentation.
 Please refer to note 48 to the consolidated financial statements for additional information.